Nelh/Movies/README.md

 define('DB_PASSWORD', '');
 define('DB_DATABASE', 'movie');
 ```
-- Create a Database named movie and use the `movie.sql` dump to create the necessary tables.
+- Create a movie database and use the `movie.sql` in the root to create the necessary tables.

 ## Description